+Physical restraint is defined as an incident when a staff member prevents or restricts a child's movement against their will.
 A staff member can include any member of school staff, a volunteer, or any other person who is temporarily in charge with the authorisation of the headteacher.
 At Hawthorn, we adhere to the following principles:

-- Restraint is only ever used as a last resort when every other approach has been tried; - Restraint will only be used when a pupil poses a danger to themselves or to others, or they are damaging property on or off site; - Minimal force required will be used; - Staff are trained in the correct use of physical restraint using a Team Teach approach.
+- Restraint is only ever used as a last resort when every other approach has been tried; - Restraint will only be used when a pupil poses a danger to themselves or to others, or they are damaging property on or off site; - Minimal force required will be used; - Staff are trained in the correct use of physical restraint by an LA-approved provider.